yabinmeng/nosqlbench-build-docs/site/content/workloads_101/11_named_scenarios.md

 $
 ```

-Sometimes, this is appropriate, such as when specifying settings like `threads==` for schema phases.
+Sometimes, this is appropriate, such as when specifying settings like `threads==` for schema
+activities.

 ### Verbose Locking example